New insights from the flavor dependence of quark transverse momentum distributions in the pion: Abstract

 \section{Abstract}

 We update our previous extraction of transverse momentum distributions of unpolarized quarks in the pion by implementing a more comprehensive description of theoretical uncertainties and, for the first time, by exploring possible differences among quark flavors.
 We extract such distributions from all available data for unpolarized pion-nucleus Drell-Yan processes, where the cross section is differential in the transverse momentum of the final lepton pair.
-The cross section involves transverse momentum distributions in the nucleon, that we consistently take from our previous studies.
+The cross section involves transverse momentum distributions in the nucleon, that we consistently take from our previous studies. { We find indications that inside the pion the valence quark may have wider tail at large transverse momenta with respect to the sea quark, a result that could not be exposed by the simple flavor-independent analysis. }